ISISComputingGroup/ibex_developers_manual/Transtechnik-Power-Supply.md

 The IBEX driver contains a state machine which waits for the power supply to complete certain actions before proceeding.
 Physically this corresponds to waiting for an inrush current.

 In particular, the following commands are known to be problematic:
-- `N` -> turns power supply on, no response.
-Note that must wait 20s after this command before sending any currents etc (due to PSU inrush current).
+- `N` -> Turns power supply on, no response.
+Note that a wait of 20s is enforced after this command is sent before setting any currents etc (due to PSU inrush current).
 In particular, setting new current within 20s of this command may be ignored.
-- `RS` -> Note that must wait 20s after sending this before turning supply on.
+- `RS` -> Note that a wait of 20s is enforced after this command is sent before turning supply on.
 In particular, turning on the supply within 20s may be ignored.

 The state machine in IBEX enforces appropriate delays between the reset, power, and set current commands.